Harold Gonsalves: Early years

-Gonsalves, a Mexican-American, was born in Alameda, California, on January 28, 1926.
-He attended school there and after two and one-half years of high school, quit to take a job as a stock clerk with Montgomery Ward in Oakland.
-In high school, Gonsalves had taken part in football, baseball, track, and swimming.
+Gonsalves, a Portuguese-American, was born in Alameda, California, on January 28, 1926.
+A substantial Portuguese-American immigrant community centered around Oakland had developed in the San Francisco Bay Area beginning in the 1880s.
+His father's family may have immigrated to the United States from Portugal in 1888, and his mother, born Anna Cambra in territorial-era Hawaii, was also descended from Portuguese immigrants.
+His father, John Gonsalves, was born in Massachusetts, had a fifth-grade education, and worked in a boiler factory, and as a teamster, driving trucks for a lumber company in Oakland.
+Gonsalves had a sister, Marie, who was about five years younger.
+He attended school in Alameda.
+At Alameda High School, Gonsalves had taken part in football, basketball, baseball, track, and swimming.
 He also sang tenor in the school glee club.
+After two and one-half years of high school, as a high school junior, Gonsalves quit to take a job as a stock clerk with Montgomery Ward in Oakland and then join the war effort.

 World War II

 U.S. Marine Corps

-Gonsalves enlisted in the Marine Corps Reserve on May 27, 1943, and was called to active duty on June 17, 1943.
-He went through recruit training at the Marine Corps Recruit Depot San Diego, California, and then, at his own request, was sent to the Marine Raiders at Camp Pendleton, California.
-After three weeks, Gonsalves was transferred to the artillery at the same camp.
+Gonsalves enlisted in the Marine Corps Reserve on May 27, 1943, and was called to active duty on June 17.
+He went through recruit training at Marine Corps Recruit Depot San Diego, California, and then, at his own request, was sent to the Marine Raiders at Camp Pendleton, California.
+Gonsalves was later transferred to the artillery at the same camp.
 He was classified as a cannoneer on 75 and 105-millimeter guns before joining the 30th Replacement Battalion in the fall of 1943.

 Overseas

 Pvt.
-Gonsalves left the United States on November 8, 1943, and at the end of that month was assigned to the 2nd Pack Howitzer Battalion, which was then in Hawaii.
-He was promoted to private first class in March 1944 and with his battalion, became part of the 22nd Marine Regiment two months later.
+Gonsalves left the United States on November 8, 1943, and was assigned to the 2nd Pack Howitzer Battalion at the end of the month, which was then in Hawaii.
+He was promoted to private first class in March 1944, and with his battalion, became part of the 22nd Marine Regiment two months later.

 Gonsalves participated in the assault, capture, and occupation of Engebi and Parry Islands, in the Marshall Islands.
 The 22nd Marines was cited by Major General Thomas E. Watson, commanding general of Tactical Group I, for their part in the Marshalls' Campaign.
-From Eniwetok, Gonsalves accompanied the 22nd Marines to Kwajalein, to Guadalcanal, back to Kwajelein and Eniwetok, then up to Guam in July where he took part in the liberation of that pre-war American island.
+From Eniwetok, Gonsalves accompanied the 22nd Marines to Kwajalein, to Guadalcanal, back to Kwajelein and Eniwetok, then up to Guam in July, where he took part in the liberation of that pre-war American island.

 After Guam, the 22nd Marines returned to Guadalcanal.
 In November, Gonsalves was detached from the regiment and joined Battery L, 4th Battalion, 15th Marine Regiment, 6th Marine Division.